as1999610/Restoranto/README.md

 # Restoranto

 Restoranto is an interactive web app developed using NodeJS, Express and MongoDB.

-Restaurant owners can make listings and customers can leave reviews and feedback through comments.
+Authenticated Restaurant owners can make listings and customers can view these listings.
+Authenticated users can also leave feedback and reviews through comments.